Ganiu Ogungbe: Busaiteen Club

 In August 2017, Ogungbe had signed with Busaiteen Club in Bahrain.
 The club finished third in the league, Ganiu Atanda Ogungbe played 15 games out of 16 games of the league and scored 5 goals.

 After a good season with the Busaiteen Club, the management of the club had decided to sign him for another season, making Ogungbe the only foreign player in the team.
 Busaiteen Club won the league and Ganiu Atanda was one of the main players of the team scoring another five goals for the team.

 Baf Ülkü Yurdu S.K.

 After playing in Middle East, Ganiu Atanda Ogungbe was offered a contract in North Cyprus.
 The team finished the league 6th out of 16.

 NK Krško

 Atanda started playing 2020/21 season in Slovenia for NK Krško, however the Covid-19 stopped the season early.

 Viljandi JK Tulevik

 After training off seasons with Viljandi JK Tulevik for couple of years, the management of the team approached yet again Atanda to sign with Viljandi in February 2021 and the two parties agreed on terms.
 Atanda gave an assist on his first game of the season and was chosen to team of the week.

+Pieta Hotspurs

+Atanda signed with Maltese Premier league Pieta Hotspurs team summer 2022, played a big role in the team as a leader.

+Sheikh Russel KC

+In October 2023, Ganiu Atanda Ogungbe joined Sheikh Russel KC, premier league football club in Bangladesh.
+The move marked a new chapter in Ogungbe's career as he brought his skills and experience to the team.
+During the 2023-2024 season, he scored 3 goals in 18 league matches and earned 2 Man of the Match titles, showcasing his impact on the field and becoming an important player for the club.